Nahor-Nehc/1st-pygame-project--followed-tutorial/README.md

 # Spaceship-dual
-First pygame project - followed a tutorial
+Original game: First pygame project - followed a tutorial

+Attempting to create multiplayer version of the game